PhilipSykes/AMLS_API/Common/Database/readme.md

 ```c#
 Task<List<BsonDocument>> SearchPhysicalMedia(List<Filter> filters);
 ```
 	- Returns a list of BsonDocument
 	- Takes in a list of Filter objects
+	- Asynchronous
 Searches the PhysicalMedia table with the given filters